maxhumber/maxhumber.com/_posts/2016-12-23-goodreads-API.md

 Of course, last year I did 52 books in 52 weeks and remember sitting pretty just before Christmas.

 As I've been logging all my activity on [Goodreads](https://www.goodreads.com/user/show/16626766-max) I thought it would be neat to plug into the API and compare my reading progress between the years.
-To see if I read at the same pace or if there's some sort of seasonality in my reading habits.
+To see if I read at the same pace and whether there's some sort of seasonality in my reading habits.

-If you happen to use Goodreads and want to do the same here's how:
+If you happen to use Goodreads and want to do the same here's how I did it:

 Setup
 =====